 Management of atopy can be approached in three ways: reducing the immune reaction, improving the skin barrier function, and treating the infections.
-The immune reaction can be treated with a “vaccine” following consultation and assessment with a veterinary dermatologist to desensitise the animal to the allergens.
+The immune reaction can be treated with a vaccine following consultation and assessment with a veterinary dermatologist to desensitise the animal to the allergens.
 This immunotherapy aims to actually make the animal less sensitive long-term.
-Otherwise, we can manage the immune reactions using anti-itch mediations and/or steroids.
-The skin barrier function can be improved by the addition of supplements containing essential fatty acids, and topical washes and conditions to help keep the skin hydrated and some temporary relief from irritation.
+Another type of vaccine is available with your regular vet that binds the allergens before they are able to trigger any immune response.
+We can also manage the immune reactions using anti-itch mediations and/or steroids.
+The skin barrier function can be improved by the addition of supplements containing essential fatty acids, and topical washes and conditioners to help keep the skin hydrated and provide some temporary relief from irritation.
 Infections can be managed and controlled by oral medications, topical creams, and medicated shampoos and rinses.

 Management and treatment of environmental allergies can be complex, and must be tailored to the individual needs of each animal.
 The same treatment may not work exactly the same patient to patient.
 This is why in-depth discussion with your vet is key to finding the best management solution for you and your pet.